jamesemann/EventsDialog/readme.md

 Events template for Microsoft Bot Framework chatbots.
 Currently supports discovering events (e.g. from api.meetup.com) and registering for those events. https://www.nuget.org/packages/EventsDialog/

-## Usage
+## Getting started

-Before getting started.
-Deploy the luis.ai model from https://github.com/jamesemann/EventsDialog/blob/master/events.json to your luis.ai subscription.
+First, deploy the luis.ai model from https://github.com/jamesemann/EventsDialog/blob/master/events.json to your luis.ai subscription.
 Follow the instructions here-->https://docs.microsoft.com/en-us/azure/cognitive-services/luis/create-new-app#import-new-app if you need any help with this step.

 Once you have your model, create a new bot framework app.
 You need to add the following appSettings to your bot framework app.
 You can get both of these from luis.ai after you have imported the model: